CrazyMagicians/Epic-Rpg-Macro/README.md

 ## Features

-- Does hunts, adventures, training, work commands, farming, daily, weekly, heal and random events
+- Does hunts, adventures, training, work commands, farming, daily, weekly, heal and rseponds to random events

-- Runs completly in the background without requiring to open the discord window/tab
+- runs in the background without needing to open the Discord window or tab.

 - Alerts you during epic guard(captcha) events